shaneelu/Team15ECE3400.github.io/Lab/Lab2/Lab2.md

 > 735Hz/37.65Hz=19.52

-The 128 clock division factor increased the spacing between 660Hz, 585Hz, and 735Hz and made it a simple task to use software to differentiate between these tones as shown in figure 5.
-A MATLAB script in figure 8 was setup to read data from Arduino serial port and plot the data in figure 5.
+The 128 clock division factor increased the spacing between 660Hz, 585Hz, and 735Hz, thus making it a simple task to use software to differentiate between these tones, as shown in figure 5.
+The MATLAB script in figure 8 was setup to read data from Arduino serial port and plot the data in figure 5.

 ![](./AcousticPictures/FFTMATLABPlot.png)
 > Figure 6.
 MATLAB FFT plot with 585, 660, and 735 Hz frequencies.

 This code in figure 7 takes 256 samples and uses FFT functions to detect whether the input frequency is 660Hz.
 This code was tested with input frequencies of 585Hz, 660Hz, and 735Hz.
-A built in LED, circled in figure 9, on the Arduino is lit to indicate that 660Hz is detected, and the built in LED is off when a frequency less than or equal to 585Hz, or greater than or equal to 735Hz.
+A built in LED on the Arduino board, circled in figure 9, is lit whenever the 660Hz frequency is detected, turning off when a frequency less than or equal to 585Hz or greater than or equal to 735Hz.
 This [video](https://youtu.be/tWlF1rdGw6Y) shows the built in LED reacting to the three input frequencies.

 ```
 /*